 Fire Evacuation Plan

+The School shall ensure the safety and health of students and staff by having in place at all times an emergency evacuation plan.
+The School will cooperate and coordinate with city, county, and State emergency personnel.
+The School shall review its emergency evacuation plan annually to determine whether the procedures in place require modification.
+The Plan will be posted in the School office as well as in every school building.
+The Plan will be provided to each staff member at the beginning of the school year.
+In addition, the School will educate parents and patrons in the School by providing periodic information regarding the Plan.

 The fire evacuation plan must include:

-Emergency egress or escape routes and whether evacuation of the building is to be complete or, where approved, by selected floors or areas only;
+Emergency egress or escape routes and whether evacuation of the building is to be complete or, where approved, by selected floors or areas only or with a defend-in-place response;

 Procedures for employees who must remain to operate critical equipment before evacuating;

+Procedures for use of elevators to evacuate, if applicable;

 Procedures for accounting for employees and occupants after the evacuation has been completed;